How We Reviewed Frontpoint Security

 Frontpoint’s Interactive and Ultimate plans come with a feature called Crash & Smash, which you won’t find with ADT.
 If a burglar tries to disable your alarm by smashing (or unplugging) your control panel, the system will continue to work while alerting the monitoring center.
 With this system in place, you don’t have to worry about installing your control panel in a place an intruder can’t intuitively spot or contacting the alarm company if your control panel is destroyed.

 If you’d like to remotely control your system and receive notifications on your phone, you need at least the Interactive plan to unlock the Frontpoint app.
-With the app, you can arm/disarm your system and receive alerts for events you select.
+With the app, you can arm or disarm your system and receive alerts for events you select.
 Upgrading to the Ultimate plan allows you to also control your smart tech.

 This kind of functionality isn’t rare for security brands, but Frontpoint’s interface is notably easy to use.
 It features big, color-coded buttons that are clearly labeled, and its menu bar is simple to navigate.
 Vivint’s app, in contrast, has more customizable rules and alerts, but it gets complicated — you could spend a lot of time customizing it or trying to reset those options if you receive too many notifications.

 Unlike the competition, Frontpoint clearly states package options, the features of those packages, and monthly prices.
 You don’t have to hunt for equipment pricing and add-on options, either.
-There are three packages to choose from — the Protection plan for $35, the Interactive for $45, and the Ultimate for $50.
+Frontpoint is a professional home monitoring system and there are three packages to choose from — the Protection plan for $35, the Interactive for $45, and the Ultimate for $50.
 Each tier unlocks more features like mobile alerts, home automation, and video storage.

 Lack of smart equipment